Building Your B2B Startup’s Core Values for Success

 - Build customer base.
 Tick

-Founders love working their way down, across and back up the list, ticking off the successful achievements and adding more goals along the way.
-What we have found from working with startups is that while they are eager to talk about how their ‘baby’ is going to change the world, they often skip over defining the core values of their business.
+Startup founders love working their way down, across and back up the list, ticking off the successful achievements and adding more goals along the way.
+What we have found from working with startups on their B2B marketing is that while they are eager to talk about how their ‘baby’ is going to change the world, they often skip over defining the core values of their business.

 It’s Not All About the Product